justnonamenoname/lifeticle/readme.md

 The central part of the brain is either the reticular formation, the periaqueductal gray matter (where streams from other areas converge), or another adjacent region.
 Without the brain's electrical activity, a person feels nothing.
 Qualia cannot be explained or expressed through anything else, which means it is something fundamental.
-If the lifeticle does not exist, there is nothing on which to converge the signals of the holistically formed picture of the world (qualia of vision and other sense organs) can converge, creating a binding problem.
+If the lifeticle does not exist, then there is nothing that feels, nothing for the signals to converge on as a unified formed representation of the world (qualia from the eye and other sense organs), the binding problem arises.
 The lifeticle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life+particle - lifeticle, lt).

 To the question of whether there can be another life after death - the answer is: if there is nothingness after death, then that same nothingness has already existed before birth.